How Many Countries Beginning With W

 Samoa, officially the Independent State of Samoa, is a Polynesian island country located in the South Pacific Ocean.
 Situated about halfway between Hawaii and New Zealand, it consists of two main islands, Upolu and Savai'i, and several smaller islands and uninhabited islets.
 Samoa gained independence from New Zealand in 1962 and has since become a stable and democratic nation with a strong cultural identity.

 Samoa's culture is deeply rooted in fa'a Samoa, the Samoan way of life, which emphasizes respect, community, and tradition.
 Family is central to Samoan society, and extended families often live together in traditional fale, open-sided houses with thatched roofs.
-Samoan arts and crafts are renowned for their intricate designs and skilled craftsmanship, with traditional tattooing, weaving, and carving being particularly noteworthy.
+Samoan arts and crafts are renowned for their complex designs and skilled craftsmanship, with traditional tattooing, weaving, and carving being particularly noteworthy.

 A Comprehensive Overview